Free shipping to the US on orders over $150

 Add the flour, yeast, sugar, salt, and egg to the machine.
 Then turn on the machine and start kneading.
 Add the milk in a slow and steady steam.
 Knead until the dough becomes stretchy.

 Shape the dough into a ball and place it in a bowl.
-Cover it with plastic wrap and put it in a warm place like inside of your oven or microwave with the heat turned off for 25-35 minutes until the dough has doubled in size.
+Cover it with plastic wrap and put it in a warm place, such as inside your oven or microwave with the heat turned off, for 25-35 minutes, until the dough has doubled in size.

 Measure the weight of the dough and cut it into 9 equal pieces with a dough scraper.
 (They should be 40-45g each).
 Knead each piece nicely and shape it into a round shape until the surface becomes smooth.

-Finally, cover the rounds with plastic wrap and rest for 15 minutes at room temperature.
-(See picture 4).
+Finally, cover the rounds with plastic wrap and let them rest for 15 minutes at room temperature.

-Place the red bean paste filling into the center of the dough, and seal the well.
-(See pictures 3-5).
+Place the red bean paste filling into the center of the dough, and seal it well.

 Place the dough on the baking sheet and cover it with plastic wrap.
-Place the dough in a warm place for 20-25 minutes.
-(See picture 6)
+Put the dough in a warm place for 20-25 minutes.

 7) Decorating the Anpan